AdobeDocs/journey-optimizer.zh-Hant/help/using/code-based/publish-code-based.md

 Add image TBC

-+++Learn more on the different metrics and widgets available for the Code-based experience report.
++++Learn more about the different metrics and widgets available for the Code-based experience report.

 The **[!UICONTROL Code-based experience performance]** KPIs detail the main information relative to your visitors' engagement with your experiences, such as: